metayeti/myst2/CONTRIBUTING.md

 npm run lint
 ```

 And make sure it passes with no issues.
-PRs with a failed lint test will be discarded
+PRs with a failed lint test will be discarded.

 #### Step 4: Submit a PR